bugMaker-237/slim-exp/README.md

 ![logo](/slim-logo.png)

 Slim-exp is simple typescript expression parser.
 As a core developer I know the importance of facilitating my teams' work when building softwares.
-The objectif of of library is not just to write some cool stuff but to build an infrastructure which will ease the developer's life.
+And expression use the right way at the right time facilitates life.
+The objectif of this library is not just to write some cool stuff but to help developers build an infrastructure, based on expressions, which will ease life.

 ### Works/tested on